axm2/Jenkins/README.md

 A simple mumble bot built off the mumble-ruby library, with the ability to control an MPD server, with more to come...

+--Not touched since 2018.
+Bot is broken because of libspotify.
+Maybe this project can be revived with spotifyd.

 Requirements:

 Gem           | Reason